 - I am not athletic or sporty.
 I can’t remember all the game rules, I’m not naturally competitive, and I don’t have good agility, strength, or endurance.
 I am okay with this because I thrive in dance, Pilates, and yoga.

-- I do not have a detailed memory.
+- Having a detailed memory is not my strong suit.
 I have to paraphrase all quotes and excerpts.
 I am okay with this because I can easily look it up online and save space in my brain for principles and theories that are broadly applicable.

-- I am not good at science, math or engineering.
+- STEM areas are not my strengths.
 I have no idea how the internet works and my brain has trouble grasping the immense dimensions of outer space.
 I am okay with this because I excel in the humanities, performing arts, and social sciences.

-- I am not an adrenaline junkie.
+- High-risk activities aren’t my thing.
 I avoid activities that may paralyze or kill me (skiing, horseback riding, skydiving, outdoor rock climbing, etc.) and I’m terrified of heights.
-I am okay with this because I frequently get out of my comfort zone through public speaking, being vulnerable in expressing my emotions, and initiating conversations with strangers.
+I’m okay with this because I frequently get out of my comfort zone through public speaking, being vulnerable in expressing my emotions, and initiating conversations with strangers.

-- I can’t act or hide emotions on my face.
+- I wear my heart on my sleeve.
 You can read me like a book and if I don’t like something, it’s very visible.
 I am okay with this because I create relationships of trust with my openness and honesty.

-- I do not do mental health therapy, health coaching, or dating coaching.
+- Mental health therapy, health coaching, or dating coaching are NOT my space.
 I do a combination of career coaching, counseling, and advising – 3 areas in which I am highly skilled and experienced.
 If clients are too emotionally distressed to work on their careers, I will refer them out to therapists first.

-- I do not do in-person sessions for my career coaching business, Launched by Linda.
+- There are no in-person sessions offered for my career coaching business, Launched by Linda.
 All my sessions are conducted virtually.
 I currently don’t have a separate office and I will not hold sessions in my home.
 If a client really wants to meet in person, I will refer them out.